+True thinking is practical wisdom.
 To have the ability to judge or decide is not a skill - it is process of reflection, which in its root sense means, "to turn back" one's thoughts and consider closely.

-Practical wisdom, then, is to turn back and rediscover the habit of looking for meaning, value and for truth.
-Since humans are social creatures, we already possess the ability to think this way.
+To think critically is to turn back and rediscover the habit of looking for meaning, value and for truth.